 You have probably noticed by now that a lens focal length is important when it comes to real estate photography.
-A focal length is basically how much of a scene you are able to fit in the frame and capture.
+The focal length dictates how much of a scene you are able to fit in the frame and capture.

-In real estate photography, the lower the focal length number the better.
+For real estate images, typically the lower the focal length number the better.
 This is because it provides you with a wide-angle of view, allowing you to capture clear and well-defined images of wider spaces.
-However, you must also keep in mind that you also need the right focal length to capture small spaces like bathrooms.
+It also allows you to capture small spaces like bathrooms.

-We recommend choosing a lens with a focal length that is not too high to prevent you from capturing everything and not too low that you are not able to bring the background of the scene in focus.
+We recommend choosing a lens with a focal length that does not zoom in too much, which could prevent you from capturing everything.

 While this is still a controversial issue in real estate photography, choosing the best lens for you largely depends on your preferences and goals.
 Let’s take a look at why different types of lens are important for real estate photography.